Leethring/think-python/README.md

 # Think Python

-This folder include all code script about the book: *Think Python*.
+This folder include all code script about the book: *Think Python* by Allen B. Downey

 ## Ex Folder